 At first, I wasn’t sure how much of a big deal we should make it.
 I mean, graduating 8th grade is something he’s expected to do.
 It’s his job to go to school, learn, and get good grades so he can advance to the next grade.

-But once I thought about it, I realized it’s a huge milestone.
-Transitioning from elementary and middle school to high school is a new experience.
-You’re not just a kid anymore.
+But once I thought about it, I realized it is a huge milestone in their life.
+Transitioning from elementary and middle school to high school is a new experience for them.
+They’re not just a kid anymore.
 It’s time to start acting more mature, being more responsible, and preparing for life after high school.
+They’re picking classes based on what they want to do after graduation.
+They will be getting their driver’s license and their first job.

 This post contains affiliate links.
 Our blog participates in Amazon and other affiliate programs where we earn a small commission if you purchase from those links.
 There is no additional cost to you.